Dawod56/api-vue/README.md

 2. Clone the repo in my local machine
 3. Created laravel project named "backend" and also created frontend using "vue-js"
 4. Configured the laravel project for API
+5. Install passport for authorization and configure the database "mySql"